mmagdiel/UBank/README.md

 ### Intention

-UBanco was born as a proposal to facilitate financing.
+UBank was born as a proposal to facilitate financing.
 We believe in the region's individual capacity to innovate and grow in a more connected and interdependent world.

 ## Brand Development